 While 12% of Lucas County adults overall have diabetes, down from 15%, the rate is much higher among African American residents at 22% and Latino residents at 16%, according to the assessment.
 Additionally, 21% of Lucas County adults earning less than $25,000 a year have diabetes, according to the assessment.

-November is National Diabetes Month, and a healthy lifestyle can reduce the impact of diabetes on a person’s life, according to the Centers for Disease Control and Prevention.
+November is Diabetes Awareness Month, and a healthy lifestyle can reduce the impact of diabetes on a person’s life, according to the Centers for Disease Control and Prevention.
 Eating a healthy diet, being physically active, taking medicines if prescribed, and keeping health care appointments can make a difference, according to the CDC.

 Diabetes is among chronic conditions Healthy Lucas County is addressing as part of the 2018-2021 Lucas County Community Health Improvement Plan.
 Other priority areas in the plan include maternal & child health/infant mortality, mental health, and addiction/drug & opiate use.

 This infographic provides more information about diabetes in Lucas County.
 For more tips about living a healthy lifestyle and managing diabetes, follow Healthy Lucas County’s boards on Pinterest.